ianiiaannn/iancmd.dev/content/about/index.md

 menu = "main"
 +++

-Hi, I'm Ian aka `ianiiaannn`.
-I am a student focused on white-box web application audit and Linux system administration.
+Hi, I'm Ian aka `ianiiaannn`, a web CTF player with OSWE.
+I also have some experience with Linux system administration and web application development.

 I'm currently a member of CTF team [734m_N4M3_h3r3](https://ctftime.org/team/301288) and [竹狐](https://ctftime.org/team/280959).
 I mainly focus on web, blockchain ~~and welcome~~ challenges.